dfinity/ic/rs/tests/README.md

 When writing your test, please keep in mind a few important things:

-1. Make sure to add a ASCIIDOC description to the beginning of your file, just like `basic_health_test`.
+.
+Make sure to add a ASCIIDOC description to the beginning of your file, just
-1. Don't forget to make use of the `ekg` module, which provides combinators to passively monitor the behavior of the replicas that are running.
-Most of the times you'll want `ekg::basic_monitoring`, just like `basic_health_test`.
-1. Make sure to mark your test as "stating", this means it wont be blocking PRs until you're confident it is stable enough to block PRs.
+	 like `basic_health_test`.
-1. Keep reproducibility at mind.
-All the tests receive a PRNG to be used to do any sort of random operation, please use it as much as reasonably possible.
+.
+Keep reproducibility in mind.
+All the tests receive a PRNG to be used to do
+	 any sort of random operation, please use it as much as reasonably possible.
-1. Refrain from `println!` and use the logging primitives and `ctx.logger` instead.
+.
+Refrain from `println!` and use the logging primitives instead.
-1. Do not make too many environment assumptions: `fondue` enables us to easily re-use a setup, providing a simple way to decrease runtime of our tests.
+.
+Do not make too many environment assumptions: `fondue` enables us to easily
+	 re-use a setup, providing a simple way to decrease runtime of our tests.
 In fact, `fondue` divides tests in two categories: (A) isolated tests and (B) composable tests.
 Isolated tests have full freedom to change their